 Microsoft and Google have also opened up offices in Reston.
 Since technology is advancing, it is a great business opportunity for you if you love technology.
 There are also various high-end shops opening up in Reston like lulu melon.

 There are the Washington metro and two more metro lines coming into Reston.
-Dallas airport is 10 minutes away from Reston as well.
+Dulles airport is 10 minutes away from Reston as well.
 Bus stations are everywhere.
 Bike share programs are also available, roads are being widened for bikers.
 Commuting around Reston is being made easier for many people.

 Amazing Outdoor Space

 If you love the outdoors, then Reston is the place to be.
 There at five lakes in the region.
 You can rent kayaks or canoes and go out to the lake.
 There are also plenty of biking trails if you love biking.
 Farmers’ markets are on every Saturday, and it’s a great place to get fresh produce and interact with new people.
 There are various pools and tennis courts if you would love to get some exercise.
 Reston also has walker nature centers if you love walking.